-Ed explained how the vapors are combusted in the PVCU, and we were able to observe the PVCU in operation.
+We then observed the control device.
+Ed explained how the vapors are collected in the VRU, and we were able to observe the unit in operation.
 The control device appeared to be well maintained and operating within normal operating parameters.
-The stack appeared to meet the dimensions requirements outlined in the permit.